 With English-speaking guides throughout your trip, you’ll start right in the middle, in Rome, where you’ll explore history, art, religion, and more, with private visits to the Vatican Museums and Saint Peter’s Basilica.
 Then you'll head south into "il Mezzogiorno," where you’ll visit Pompeii, lunch on Mt.
 Vesuvius, settle into Sorrento, explore the Amalfi Coast, and even sail to Capri on a private boat to swim in the perfectly blue Mediterranean.
 Finally, it's north to Florence, to its art treasures and culinary delights.
 When you return to Rome, you’ll be renewed and ready for more.

-• Accommodation in your choice of apartment in historic center of Rome - 4 nights, Sorrento - 3 nights and Florence - 3 nights
+- Accommodation in selected apartment in historic center of Rome - 4 nights and Florence - 3 nights

-• Private tour of Pompeii with lunch in wine producing villa on Mt.
+- Private Tour of Pompeii with lunch and wine tasting in Villa on Mt.
 Vesuvius

 DAY 1: Welcome to Rome!
 Dolce Vita Tour